arjunpur/plotterdays/README.md

 - Sometimes you'll need to use other packages with vsketch scripts.
 To do this, you need to `inject` the packages into the `pipx` virtualenv: `pipx inject vsketch latextools`

+- In order to ensure nvim's mypy can resolve library code installed by `pipx`, you have to update the `extraPaths` setting in the Python LSP configuration.

 #### Upgrading Python Version
 - https://stackoverflow.com/questions/44692668/python-how-can-i-update-python-version-in-pyenv-virtual-environment
 - When doing this, you'll need to manually install the axidrawcli: https://axidraw.com/doc/cli_api/#introduction.
 Some versions will collide so remove the axidraw dependencies from the requirements.txt, install everything, and then install axidraw.